Speak to your GP, obstetrician or midwife if either

 - give you a sickness certificate for work if they feel you need rest

-- prescribe some medication
+- prescribe some medicine

 - ask you to go to the maternity hospital or emergency department